Nikko National Park

 The Toshogu Shrine is Nikko's main attraction.
 A mausoleum dedicated to the founder of the Tokugawa shogunate, the shrine was designed by over 15,000 craftsman in two years, and is distinguished for its rich colors, elaborate carvings, and ornate details in gold leaf.

-As for the Iemitsu's mausoleum, it is known as Taiyuinby, and is more traditional in design.
-It is part of the Rinnoji Temple, which is dedicated to the Buddhist monk who introduced Buddhism to Nikko.
+As for the Iemitsu's Mausoleum, it is known as Taiyuinbyo, and is more traditional in design.
+It is part of the Rinno-ji Temple, which is dedicated to the Buddhist monk who introduced Buddhism to Nikko.

 The Nikko National Park is also known for its natural beauty.
 Popular